Estate Planning

 An irrevocable trust may be a mechanism for making decisions about your property that you will not want to change in the future.
 A few examples are A) Impoverish yourself to be able to apply for government benefits and minimize estate taxes.
 B) Make a government grant or scholarship available.
 C) Protect your wealth and assets against creditors.
 D) Create Charitable trusts after the grantor’s death.
 A irrevocable trust can’t be changed after it is created.
 The trust may be terminated if it no longer serves it purpose and it has no reason to exist though.

-Irrevocable vs. Revocable trust Irrevocable trusts are generally used for probate planning to save money and also time.
+Irrevocable vs. Revocable trust Irrevocable trusts are generally used to avoid the probate process, saving both time and money.
 To understand more about the difference between this two types of trusts read our article about it, you can click here to read more about it.

 Irrevocable Trust Uses